 Good luck trying the recipes out yourself – enjoy!

 Gyoza are little meat filled dumplings, reminiscent of ravioli.
-Originally from China, they have been adapted to Japanese tastes – and are one of the few dishes with lots and lots of garlic inside.
+Originally from China, they have been adapted to Japanese tastes – but are still one of the few dishes using lots and lots of garlic and lots of lots of oil.

 – 180 g (Chinese) cabbage